Kevin Brennan (comedian): Other ventures

 In 2018 he produced a live comedy show in New York City called White Guys Matter that was billed as "all white guys" and "no safe spaces" with the promise to "make comedy great again."
 Comedian Aaron Berg, who performed at the New York show, brought the show to Yuk Yuk's comedy club in Toronto, Canada that same year, causing several local comedians to take to social media to protest the show.

-Former Opie and Anthony radio personality Anthony Cumia became a fan of Brennan's tirades against other comedians on MLC (including Brennan's brother, Neal), and brought Brennan to his Compound Media network in 2017, where Brennan hosted his second podcast, Burning Bridges, until Brennan left in 2019.

 Brennan played himself in an episode of Pete Holmes' HBO series Crashing that aired in 2019.
 A roast of Kevin Brennan was held at The Stand comedy club in New York City that same year.
-Roasters at the event included comedians Dan Soder, Jim Norton (in character as Chip Chipperson), Krystyna Hutchinson and Corinne Fischer of the Guys We Fucked podcast, Patty Rosborough, Chad Zumock, and Mike Bocchetti.
+Roasters at the event included comedians Dan Soder, Jim Norton (in character as Chip Chipperson), Krystyna Hutchinson and Corinne Fischer of the Guys We Fucked podcast, Patty Rosborough, Chad Zumock and Mike Bocchetti.

 In October 2022, Brennan, along with fellow comedian Bob Levy, opened a comedy club called the Brennan & Levy's Comedy Loft in Vineland, New Jersey.

+Brennan announced his retirement from comedy on March 10, 2025 during his Misery Loves Company podcast.

 Comedic style

 Brennan's delivery has been described as "laid-back" and "laconic".
-He is also known for his insult comedy, including insulting members of the audience, part of a long tradition of New York comics like Andrew Dice Clay, Lisa Lampanelli and Don Rickles.
-Brennan is known for tackling taboo and hot-button subject matter such as racism, pedophilia and misogyny.
-As his podcast title Burning Bridges suggests, Brennan is also known for his tirades about, and clashes with, fellow comedians.
+He is also known for insult comedy directed at members of the audience, and for jokes about racism, pedophilia and misogyny.
+As his podcast title Burning Bridges suggests, Brennan is also known for confrontational and untrue statements about other comedians and podcasters.
+Brennan drew public criticism for his remarks about the unexpected death of Friends actor Matthew Perry on social media, in late October 2023.

-In a 2017 interview with New York magazine, comedian Jim Gaffigan was quoted as saying: "I am a New York comedian in the vein of like Dave Attell and Kevin Brennan, where they're supposed to laugh at your jokes and not like you."

 Personal life

 Brennan is married and resides in New Jersey.
 His youngest brother is Neal Brennan, comedian and co-creator of Chappelle's Show.
-He dated comedian Sarah Silverman in 1988.